stibinator/DuAEF_Duik_Docs/src/docs/walk-cycle.md

 This section outputs some values used by Duik to compute the walk cycle.
 You can use them in your own expressions and rigs.

-One value is especially useful: the cycle duration, which is available in seconds or frames.
+One value is especially useful: the *Cycle duration*, which is available in seconds or frames.
 To render perfect loops, you can set the work area or the composition duration to this value.